buildpacks/rfcs/text/0000-create-stackify-repo.md

 # Drawbacks
 [drawbacks]: #drawbacks
 * Stackify must be run on the image being "stackify-ed" in order to add ca-certificates and packages.
-  * Pack have to run stackify within the image that is being modified.
+  * Pack has to run stackify within the image that is being modified.
 * If we do not do enough validation, users may be able to successfully use stackify with incompatible or invalid base images.
 * Some of the CNB metadata can be difficult to generate, particularly the mixins